microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/linkedresource.md

 Represents an item in a partner application related to a [todoTask](./todotask.md).
 An example is an email that created the task.
 A **linkedResource** object stores information about that source application, and lets you link back to the related item.

-You can also create a **linkedResource** without providing any link back to item.
-This can be used when item does not have a link such as a phone message or a note.
+You can also create a **linkedResource** without providing any link back to the item.
+This can be used when the item does not have a link such as a phone message or a note.
 Here is how the **linkedResource** appears with and without URL.

 ![Linked resource](/graph/images/todo-linkedresource.png)